FedeDP/Clight/README.md

 ## Arch AUR packages
 Clight is available on AUR: https://aur.archlinux.org/packages/clight-git/ .

-## Deb packages
-Deb package for amd64 architecture is provided for each [release](https://github.com/FedeDP/Clight/releases).
-Moreover, you can very easily build your own packages, if you wish to test latest Clight code.
-You only need to issue:

-    $ make deb

-A deb file will be created in "Debian" folder, inside Clight root.
-Please note that i am developing clightd from archlinux.
-Thus, you can encounter some packaging issues.
-Please, report back.

 ## License
 This software is distributed with GPL license, see [COPYING](https://github.com/FedeDP/Clight/blob/master/COPYING) file for more informations.